naoufal/react-native-payments/README.md

 You can learn more about server-side decrypting of Payment Tokens on Apple's [Payment Token Format Reference](https://developer.apple.com/library/content/documentation/PassKit/Reference/PaymentTokenJSON/PaymentTokenJSON.html) documentation.

 #### Processing Payments with a Payment Processor
-React Native Payments also supports processing payments with payment processors.
-There are three parts to setting up a payment processor:

-1. Creating an Apple Pay certificate
-2. Adding and Linking the Payment Processor's SDK
-3. Adding your Payment Processor's Tokens

-_NOTE: For payment processor specific documentation, see the [Payment Processors](#payment-processors) section._

 When using a payment processor, you'll receive a `paymentToken` field within the `details` of the `PaymentResponse`.
 Use this token to charge customers with your payment processor.

 ```es6